 - Applying for a new credit card/canceling an existing card

-Speaking of lenders, seriously consider working with someone local.
-Local lenders are familiar with the local real estate market and communicate much better with your real estate agent because they are tied to the community.
+We highly recommend working with a local lender.
+Lenders local to Charlevoix are familiar with the real estate market in the area and communicate much better with your real estate agent because they are tied to the community.

-You need to be aware of market values (an advantage of working with a Realtor), but be aware that there could be appraisal pitfalls.
+When you work with a local realtor, we can help you through all the bumps that purchasing a home presents.
+We are aware of market values, which is helpful to maneuver potential appraisal pitfalls.
 Let’s say you have made an offer on a home, and the seller has accepted your offer.
 Now it’s time to have an appraisal – and there are a couple of potential snags.
 The appraiser may not be familiar with the local market and/or the appraisal may come in below the accepted offer.
 These are not necessarily deal-breakers, but you should be aware of all potential setbacks.

-If the property you want needs third party approval (IE: a short sale), be prepared to have your patience worn thin.
-It’s often a long process fraught with frustration, but if you have a good Realtor and keep your goal in mind, it is often well worth the effort.
+If the property you want needs third party approval (IE: a short sale), we will be here to provide extra support.
+It can often be a long process fraught with frustration, but if you have a good Realtor and keep your end goal in mind, it is often well worth the effort.

-Home inspections: This is an expense best to incur in most situations.
-It will come out of the buyer’s pocket, but it is worth it to have a licensed inspector checking the roof, wiring, plumbing, heating, and cooling systems, insulation, well and septic, looking for mold, etc. The average home-buyer is unqualified to identify associated problems.
-Building in a clause contingent upon inspection is a wise idea, and your Realtor should recommend it.
+While inspections seem like another added expense, they are worth the investment.
+A licensed inspector will check the roof, wiring, plumbing, heating and cooling systems, insulation, well and septic looking for mold, etc. The average homebuyer is unqualified to identify associated problems.
+Building in a clause that has your home sale contingent upon inspection is a wise idea, and your Realtor should recommend it.

 Having said that – an inspection is not a win/lose proposition.
 A buyer may elect to still purchase the home and may negotiate with the seller to make repairs or reduce the cost of the home.
 Or you may take advantage of the contingency clause, retain the earnest money deposit, and resume shopping.

-We understand that buying a home can seem overwhelming and that's exactly why we are here to help.
+We understand that buying a home in Northern Michigan can seem overwhelming and that's exactly why we are here to help.
 It's our job and we love it!